Liposuction vs Tummy Tuck

-Only a consultation with an experienced surgeon can determine which options are best for an individual.
+Only a consultation with an experienced consultant can determine which options are best for an individual.

 How is Liposuction Performed?

-Liposuction treatments are performed on an outpatient basis and typically range from one to two hours in treatment time.
+Liposuction treatments are performed on an outpatient basis and typically range from two to four hours in treatment time.
 The modern techniques used make it possible for patients to remain awake and comfortable during the entire treatment.
 Patients are back on their feet and able to return home as soon as the treatment is complete.
-The procedure requires 1 to 2 mm incisions near the treatment site to enable a specialized tool called a cannula to suction fat from the body.
+The procedure requires 1 to 2 mm incisions near the treatment sites to enable a specialized tool called a cannula to suction fat from the body.

 After treatment, mild swelling and bruising is common, but are managed with pain medication and compression garments.